edodema/Birdcalls/README.md

 - [ ] A sample rate of 32000 means that in 1 second we have 32000 frames.
 - [ ] Organize methods in a clearer way as Pellacini did.
 - [ ] Write a function that precomputes tensors, this way training will be easier.
+- [ ]  A radix major implementation for ResNet (see paper) was too problematic due to computation
+- [ ] See Resnet paper 3.2 plain network recommendations